HomeResearchOur impactResilience @ UTDrought and water scarcity

 expertise of the five faculties

-The Drought Resilience Working Group is represented by members from all five faculties and Strategic Business Development:
+The Drought and Water Scarcity coalition is led by Lara Wöhler and represented by members from all five faculties, and supported by UT's Strategic Business Development:

 Contact for Drought Resilience